37 Armoured Engineer Squadron: 1950s

-1960s - 1980s
+1960s – 1980s

-In contrast with the previous decades, 37 Field Squadron was able to slow down some what as it entered the 1960s.
+In contrast with the previous decades, 37 Field Squadron was able to slow down somewhat as it entered the 1960s.
 It would be another twelve years before the squadron deployed on an operation, and instead the years were filled with numerous training exercises and sports.

 37 Field Squadron enjoyed its centenary in 1961, with a parade held on 16 May with Brigadier P.H.
 Man inspecting the Troops.

 Here there is a jump in the history to the 1970s where 37 Field Squadron served in Northern Ireland with 39 Infantry Brigade on an operation BANNER tour in the Infantry role in Belfast from March to July 1972.
-They returned again to Northern Ireland from November 1973 to March 1974 carrying out an independent operation DESCANT tour, this time in the engineer role supporting 8 Infantry Brigade in the Londonderry Area.
+They returned again to Northern Ireland from November 1973 to March 1974 carrying out an independent operation DESCANT tour, this time in the engineer role supporting 8 Infantry Brigade in the Derry area.

 In 1976 the squadron came under the command of 35 Engineer Regiment, as it remains to this day.
 As part of this restructure it moved from Osnabruck to Gordon Barracks in Hameln.
 On 1 December 1977 the whole regiment was re-designated 4 Armoured Division Engineer Regiment, and as part of that they resumed the Infantry role once again in the Armagh this time, on Op BANNER from December 1977 to 1978 with 3 Infantry Brigade.
 They returned to Germany until called back for an Op DESCANT tour in Ballykelly with 8 Infantry Brigade in June 1980.